jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

 (2) The public notice must be given in accordance with regulations made under this Act.

 ### 81 Right of appeal to licensing authority
-(1) A person or agency that made submissions as part of the special consultative procedure on a draft local alcohol policy may, within 30 days of its public notification, appeal to the licensing authority against any element of the resulting provisional local alcohol policy.
+(1) A person or an agency that made submissions as part of the special consultative procedure on a draft local alcohol policy may, within 30 days of the public notification of the resulting provisional local alcohol policy, appeal to the licensing authority against any element of that provisional local alcohol policy.
-(2) The Police or a Medical Officer of Health may, within 30 days of the public notification of a draft local alcohol policy, appeal to the licensing authority against any element of the resulting provisional local alcohol policy.
+(2) The Police or a Medical Officer of Health may, within 30 days of the public notification of the resulting provisional local alcohol policy, appeal to the licensing authority against any element of that provisional local alcohol policy.
 (3) Except as provided in subsection (2), a person or agency that did not make submissions as part of the special consultative procedure on a draft local alcohol policy cannot appeal against any element of the resulting provisional local alcohol policy.
 (4) The only ground on which an element of the provisional policy can be appealed against is that it is unreasonable in the light of the object of this Act.
 (5) The appeal must be made in accordance with regulations made under this Act.